Learning how to fail in order to succeed: Bisila Bokoko

-After moving to New York, working with the Valencian Export Institute and Spain – US Chamber of Commerce, she took a leap of faith into entrepreneurship and launched her own consulting firm, Bisila Bokoko Embassy International (BBES).
+Born and raised in Spain, Bisila’s family hail from Equatorial Guinea.
+After studying law and economics, Bisila moved into international business and took a job in New York working with the Valencian Export Institute and Spain – US Chamber of Commerce.
+When she lost this job, it pushed her to take a leap of faith and launch her own consulting firm, Bisila Bokoko Embassy International (BBES).

-The thing I love most in my work is opening markets for other people who want to go international.
-That’s one of the things that most excites me.
-I work with corporations but also individuals – people who want to expand overseas
+“The thing I love most in my work is opening markets for other people who want to go international,” she says.
+“That’s one of the things that most excites me.
+I work with corporations but also individuals – people who want to expand overseas.”

-It was inspired by my first visit to Africa in 2009,” said Bisila.
-“I saw a part of myself in all of the children I was meeting in rural areas; the only difference between us is that I had access to education, and that’s what gives you the opportunity to make choices.
+It was inspired by my first visit to Africa in 2009,” says Bisila.
+“I saw a part of myself in all of the children I was meeting in rural areas.
+The only difference between us is that I had access to education, and that’s what gives you the opportunity to make choices.
 I passionately believe that, with a book, you’re never alone.
 A book can open up pathways to see things.
-It has both an educational and spiritual aspect… I’m so proud to be able to share that gift with different communities in Africa and to share some of my success with these kids, that’s how I see it.”
+It has both an educational and spiritual aspect.
+I’m so proud to be able to share that gift with different communities in Africa and to share some of my success with these kids.”

-You have to believe that everything is possible.
+As for succeeding with your goals, Bisila says you have to always have faith in what you’re trying to achieve.
+“You have to believe that everything is possible.
 Sometimes I also get fear and limit my beliefs about what’s possible.
 But you have to take that responsibility and lose the fear that you will fail and everything will go wrong.
-That’s OK, sometimes you will fail, but you have to keep going.
-You have to have a dream on the horizon; you can make it happen.
+That’s okay, sometimes you will fail, but you have to keep going.
+You have to have a dream on the horizon and you can make it happen.”